kengggg/binaryclock/README.md

 make clean
 ```

+## Memory Management

+This project avoids heap allocation entirely.
+All state lives on the stack or in
+static buffers, which means there is no dynamic memory to free and memory leaks
+are structurally prevented.
+Functions that return strings (like
+`binary_clock_get_error_string` and `binary_clock_get_version`) provide pointers
+to static data that must not be freed.

 ## How It Works

 The binary clock uses a modular architecture with complete separation between core logic and visualization: